Project Lead the Way

 Do you like to solve problems?
 Do you like math and science?
 You may be the right student for the Career Center’s Engineering Program.
 Engineering is a growing field across the nation, offering high pay and a broad array of job opportunities.

 The Career Center’s Engineering Program draws upon Project Lead the Way, a national program that prepares students for success in post-secondary engineering and engineering technology programs.
 To learn more about the courses offered in the engineering curriculum, click here.
-The Career Center program currently includes Introduction to Engineering Design (PLTW I — Introduction to Engineering) which is taught at students’ home schools, PLTW II- Principles of Engineering as a first year course, and as an optional second-year, PLTW III- Computer Integrated Manufacturing and Engineering Design & Development.
+The Career Center program currently includes Introduction to Engineering Design (PLTW I — Introduction to Engineering) which is taught both at students’ home schools and at the Career Center for Arlington Tech 9th and 10th graders, PLTW II- Principles of Engineering as a first year course, and as an optional second-year, PLTW III- Computer Integrated Manufacturing and Engineering Design & Development.

 First-year students work individually and in teams to solve hands-on engineering problems.
 They design a ping pong ball shooter, build and destroy a model bridge and learn 3D computer modeling… in short, lots of fun stuff but with a serious purpose: To teach the way engineers think about and solve problems.

 Second-year students work on advanced projects like controlling robots and other machinery with computers, and finally forming their own business to market an engineering solution to a problem they choose.